TheThingsArchive/python-app-sdk/README.rst

    -  `data <#data>`__
    -  `application <#application>`__

--  `Errors <#errors>`__
+-  `Troubleshooting <#troubleshooting>`__

 Description
 -----------

-This package provides you an easy way to connect to The Things Network via MQTT or manage your applications.
+This package provides you an easy way to exchange traffic with The Things Network via MQTT and manage your applications.

 MQTTClient
 ----------